The adventure of a mountain dogsled tour with the added dimension of sleeping under canvas

 - Duration (2.5 or 3.5-4 hours - note that afternoon tours are 2.5 hours only).
 Duration given is approx. total tour duration including pick-up, initial instruction and breaks.
 2.5 hour tours include snack/coffee, 3.5-4 hour tours include lunch (daytime) or dinner (evening).

 - Whether driving own snowmobile or sharing per 2 persons (if 2 or more adults).
 Solo travellers must choose drive own snowmobile option.
 Participants wishing to drive must be min.
 18 years, hold full driving licence and be able to show licence locally.

 What's Included »

 NB: Note that due to the nature of the tour, accommodation used along the route may vary, with cabin accommodation an alternative to camping if required by weather conditions.

-Three nights in cabins on Day 1, Day 2 and Day 7, four nights winter camping along the route in 2-person tents, normally with communal tipi depending on conditions.
-Sauna is available on one or more nights when camping near the cabins along the King's Trail.
+Two nights in cabins on Day 1 and Day 7, five nights' winter camping along the route in 2-person tents, normally with communal tipi depending on conditions.
+Camp on some nights is normally made near the mountain cabins along the King's Trail and at some of these locations sauna is available.
+Typically sauna is available on 1-2 nights during the tour when camping near the cabins along the King's Trail.